Recent developments on Oka manifolds: Elliptic characterization of Oka manifolds and Oka maps

 \subsection{A localization theorem for Oka manifolds}

-A domain $U$ in a complex manifold $Y$ is said to be {\em Zariski open} if its complement $Y\setminus U$ is a closed complex subvariety of $Y$.
-An important application of Theorem \ref{th:K2018} is the following localization criterion.
+A domain $U$ in a complex manifold $Y$ is said to be {\em Zariski open} if $Y\setminus U$ is a closed complex subvariety of $Y$.
+An important application of Theorem \ref{th:K2018} is the following localization criterion for Oka manifolds.